Louisiana vs. Troy NCAA Football Odds, Plays and Insights | November 13, 2021

 - Louisiana has played nine games, with three wins against the spread.

-- Louisiana's games this year have hit the over on just one of nine set point totals (11.1%).
+- Louisiana's games this year have gone over the point total one time in nine opportunities (11.1%).

-- Louisiana is 3-3 against the spread and 6-0 overall in games when it scores more than 21.8 points.
+- Louisiana is 3-3 against the spread and 6-0 overall this season when the team records more than 21.8 points.

-- Louisiana is 3-5 against the spread and 7-1 overall when the team amasses over 316.2 yards.
+- In games that Louisiana picks up more than 316.2 yards, the team is 3-5 against the spread and 7-1 overall.

-- This year, the Ragin' Cajuns have eight turnovers, 12 fewer than the Trojans have takeaways (20).
+- The Ragin' Cajuns have eight giveaways this season, while the Trojans have 20 takeaways .

 - Find the latest spread and moneyline odds for Louisiana at SISportsbook.